andrewcbuensalida/graphql-playlist/README.md

-just realized node server had to have a running process for application stop to not crash and theres a delay in the deploment logs node adds another running server everytime i deploy without pkill
+just realized node server had to have a running process for application stop to not crash and theres a delay in the deploment logs node adds another running server everytime i deploy without pkill cicd goes all the way until the last step. had to manually go into ec2 and serve client no more need for amplify because of cors expiration.